teotiger/plmarkdown/demo/plmarkdown_hr_schema.md

 ### Interpretation
-If you analyze the data, you can for example compare the salaries in different departments with a query like this:
+If you analyze the data, you can for example compare the salaries in different departments with a query like...

       SELECT InitCap(department_name) as "Department",